 Automatic deployment is not yet supported on Azure.
 To deploy on Azure Functions you can use the web console to create two functions with the contents of

-Use the file name (minus the extension) as the function name and configure HTTP triggers for the functions.
+Use the file name (without the extension) as the function name and configure HTTP triggers for the functions.

 See Azure above.